-Institute Board of Directors, shared his know-lege on prairie soils and stressed the vulnerability of cultivated soils to erosion.
+Institute Board of Directors, shared his knowlege on prairie soils and stressed the vulnerability of cultivated soils to erosion.
 Juli Kois and Michelle Cavigelli, 1985 Land interns, stopped by to participate in a warm-up session when they were in town to make last minute arrangements for the Kansas Organic Producers' annual meeting.

 In addition to these new and returning guests, the regular staff fills most of the mornings with classes on ecology, plant breeding, genetics and how these disciplines relate to the components and character of a sustainable society.
 The rhythm of the voices during class discussions (as heard through the sliding glass door) is generally even and of moderate tone, with occasional interruptions of laughter or challenging remarks.
 After classes end around the mid-day sun, the interns and staff mill in and out of doors as they prepare lunches and stretch their legs.
-Between mouthstaff mill in and out of doors as they prepare lunches and stretch their legs.
-Between mouth-
+Between mouthfuls of peanut butter sandwiches and crisp Michigan Ida Red apples, debates often continue from issues raised during warm-up or class.
+At times, voices become tense and urgent as one intern presents an opinion or belief, but the ending tone is always one of laughter or camaraderie.
+My mind fades in and out of these conversations, as I'm usually concentrating on those pieces of unattended sandwiches or cookies.
+This tactic is employed only when the "jumping-upanddownandmakeafoolofyourself- by begging" trick does not work.